kkruecke/cplus-documentation/notes/value-categories.rst

 .. note:: prior notes below.

-C++11 has three main value categories: lvalue, xvalue (or eXpiring value), and prvalue (pure rvalues).
-Bjarne Stroutrup described these value categories this way, on page 166, of **The C++ Programming Language, 4th Edition**:
+Thus C++11 has three main value categories: lvalue, xvalue (or eXpiring value), and prvalue (pure rvalues).
+Bjarne Stroutrup described their differences this way, on page 166, of **The C++ Programming Language, 4th Edition**:

     There are two properties that matter for for an object when it comes to addressing, copying and moving: